unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 You have learned a number of tek skills that you can cast as rituals.
 These tek skills are written in a ritual book, which you must have in hand while casting one of them.

 When you choose this feat, you acquire a ritual book holding two 1st-level tek skills of your choice.
 Choose one of the following classes: evangelist, priest, morph, scion, cybernetic, or Arcanist.
-You must choose your tek skills from that class’s tek skill list, and the tek skills you choose must have the ritual tag.
+You must choose your tek skills from that class's tek skill list, and the tek skills you choose must have the ritual tag.
 The class you choose also determines your tek skillcasting ability for these tek skills: Charisma for evangelist, scion, or cybernetic; Wisdom for priest or morph; or Intelligence for Arcanist.

-If you come across a tek skill in written form, such as a tek tek skill datacube or an arcanist’s tekcaster, you might be able to add it to your ritual book.
-The tek skill must be on the tek skill list for the class you chose, the tek skill’s level can be no higher than half your level (rounded up), and it must have the ritual tag.
+If you come across a tek skill in written form, such as a tek tek skill datacube or an arcanist's tekcaster, you might be able to add it to your ritual book.
+The tek skill must be on the tek skill list for the class you chose, the tek skill's level can be no higher than half your level (rounded up), and it must have the ritual tag.
 The process of copying the tek skill into your ritual book takes 2 hours per level of the tek skill, and costs 50 gp per level.
 The cost represents material components you expend as you experiment with the tek skill to master it, as well as the fine inks you need to record it.

 #### SAVAGE ATTACKER
-Once per turn when you roll damage for a melee weapon attack, you can reroll the weapon’s damage dice and use either total.
+Once per turn when you roll damage for a melee weapon attack, you can reroll the weapon's damage dice and use either total.

 \page

 #### SCORCHER EXPERT
 Thanks to extensive practice with the scorcher , you gain the following benefits:
-- You can use the scorcher’s “create ammunition” property without using an action.
+- You can use the scorcher's “create ammunition” property without using an action.
-- Being within 5 feet of a hostile creature doesn’t impose disadvantage on your ranged attack rolls.
+- Being within 5 feet of a hostile creature doesn't impose disadvantage on your ranged attack rolls.
 - When you use the Attack action and attack with a one handed weapon, you can use a bonus action to attack with a loaded hand scorcher you are holding.

 #### SENTINEL
-You have mastered techniques to take advantage of every drop in any enemy’s guard, gaining the following benefits:
+You have mastered techniques to take advantage of every drop in any enemy's guard, gaining the following benefits:
-- When you hit a creature with an opportunity attack, the creature’s speed becomes 0 for the rest of the turn.
+- When you hit a creature with an opportunity attack, the creature's speed becomes 0 for the rest of the turn.
 - Creatures within 5 feet of you provoke opportunity attacks from you even if they take the Disengage action before leaving your reach.
-- When a creature within 5 feet of you makes an attack against a target other than you (and that target doesn’t have this feat), you can use your reaction to make a melee weapon attack against the attacking creature.
+- When a creature within 5 feet of you makes an attack against a target other than you (and that target doesn't have this feat), you can use your reaction to make a melee weapon attack against the attacking creature.

 #### SHARPSHOOTER
 You have mastered ranged weapons and can make shots that others find im possible.
 You gain the following benefits:
 - Attacking at long range doesn't impose disadvantage on your ranged weapon attack rolls.
 - Your ranged weapon attacks ignore half cover and three-quarters cover.
 - Before you make an attack with a ranged weapon that you are proficient with, you can choose to take a - 5 penalty to the attack roll.
-If the attack hits, you add +10 to the attack’s damage.
+If the attack hits, you add +10 to the attack's damage.

 #### SKILLED
 You gain proficiency in any combination of three skills or tools of your choice.